pitastrudl/wekanwiki/IFTTT.md

 ## 2b) Add new rule : Actions
-For every Triggers there a 4 groups of actions board, card, checklist and mail
+For every trigger there a 4 kinds of actions: board, card, checklist and mail

 | Board  | Card | Checklist | Mail |
 | ------------- | ------------- | ------------- | ------------- |